Data collection and evidence gathering made easy

 Audit and assessment processes involve several steps and the measurement of a number of ever-changing variables.
 Depending on the focus of an audit and the goal, the shape of the tasks might be different.

-The way an assessment is performed, the depth and breadth of evidence gathering and the analysis and reporting, needs to accurately reflect an organisation’s risk exposure.
+The way an assessment is performed, the depth and breadth of evidence gathering and the analysis and reporting, need to accurately reflect an organisation’s risk exposure.
 A typical audit process will involve these five stages:

 Security Audit Process